AungKMin/caesar-cipher/README.md

 # caesar-cipher
-A simple set of classes that encrypts and decrypts using the caesar cipher.
+A program that encodes and decodes using caesar cipher.